Reference · Archetypes

 ApproachRestock reminder.
 Tiny friction removal.
 Convert to subscription if appropriate.

-What damagesNew product introduction during silence.
+What kills the openNew product introduction during silence.
 They want the same thing — that's the habit.

 Common inCafe regulars, supplements, pet food, coffee, household consumables.